What is the common design cycle condenser split for units rated at 13 SEER?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

-The common design cycle for a condenser split in units rated at 13 SEER is typically understood to be around 20°F. This temperature split refers to the difference between the refrigeration effect in the evaporator and the outdoor temperature at the condenser.
+The common design cycle condenser split for units rated at 13 SEER is typically around 20°.
+This temperature split refers to the difference between the outdoor temperature and the refrigerant temperature returning to the condenser.
+A 20° split is used as a standard in sizing and performance calculations for systems rated at 13 SEER, as it balances efficiency and performance under different operating conditions.

 Subscribe